 In preparation for all the excessive moisturizing to come, I recently decided that I should add a lip scrub to my routine, in addition to making every effort to stay hydrated and applying more lip balm than usual.
-The market is flooded with products at every price range, and my goal when purchasing just about anything is finding the best product at the best price point – or the product I consider the best value.
-It’s important to note that this doesn’t mean I’m looking for the cheapest product; it means I’m looking for the highest-quality product that best suits my needs without overspending.
+The market is flooded with products at every price range, and my goal when purchasing just about anything is finding the best product at the best price point—or the product I consider the best value.
+This doesn’t mean I’m looking for the cheapest product; it means I’m looking for the highest-quality product that best suits my needs without overspending.

 This post is not sponsored or affiliated with any of the brands mentioned here, and I purchased the two products I'm reviewing today out of pocket; however, this post does contain commissionable links and I may earn a small commission if you make a purchase (at no additional cost to you).